Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Problem Formulation

+Note that the last term of the cost function (\ref{problem1h}) has $m$ terms at each time step $k$ with each corresponding to one of the $m$ measurements (recall $y_k \in \mathbb{R}^m$).
+This separate treatment for each measurement is in contrast to one term involving the the prediction error for each time step in (\ref{problem1}) where there is no restriction on R being diagonal (the last term with weighting matrix $R$).
+As shown in the comment after Theorem \ref{theorem2}, the optimization problems with quadratic and Huber cost function result in the same solution if $R$ is diagonal and $R=R_H$ and $\kappa_j$ is sufficiently large.
+This is due to the fact that when $\kappa_j$ is very large, the threshold error level of $\epsilon + \frac{\kappa}{r}$ when the cost function switches from quadratic to linear is also very large and thus the Huber cost function effectively becomes $\epsilon$- insensitive quadratic cost function.

-There are instances when additional information is available beyond the system dynamics described in (\ref{system}) that can help in identifying noisy outliers and also enhance the accuracy of the estimate.
+Next we will consider a class of problems where additional information is available beyond the system dynamics described in (\ref{system}) that can help in identifying noisy outliers and also enhance the accuracy of the estimate.
 Examples of additional information are maximum or minimum value of certain states (for example price of an asset can never be negative or physical constraints on movement of an object) or knowledge about possible range of changes in some states (for example a bound on change in position from knowledge about maximum velocity or acceleration).
-Sometimes additional information can be extracted from the observed measurements such as average of some states is close to the average of measurements.
-One could also have some knowledge about the magnitude of disturbances and measurement noises such as $|w_k|$ or $|v_k|\leq \epsilon$.
+One could also have some knowledge about the magnitude of disturbances and measurement noises such as $|w_k|$ or $|v_k|\leq \alpha$.
+We will assume that the additional information is in form of linear inequality constraints where the constraints could be known constants or dependent on measurements such as average of some states is within a band around the average of measurements.
 Some such examples of additional information are described below:

 We will assume that the additional information about the system can be written as linear inequality constraints involving $x_k$ and $w_k$, as is the case in all the constraints described above.
 More specifically we will assume that the additional constraints are of the form